Ernest Casimir, Count of Nassau-Dietz

-Ernest Casimir (22 December 1573 – 2 June 1632) was a Count of Nassau-Dietz and Stadtholder of Friesland, Groningen and Drenthe.
+Ernest Casimir (22 December 1573 – 2 June 1632) was Count of Nassau-Dietz and Stadtholder of Friesland, Groningen and Drenthe.

 Biography

 He was the 11th child of John VI, Count of Nassau-Dillenburg, and Countess Elisabeth of Leuchtenberg.
 After the death of his father, his counties Nassau-Dillenburg, Nassau-Siegen, Nassau-Dietz, and Vianden were divided among his five living sons.
 Ernest Casimir followed him as Count of Nassau-Dietz.
 In 1631, he inherited the small county of Spiegelberg near Lauenstein.

 Ernest Casimir was primarily known as an outstanding military leader during the Eighty Years' War.
 He served under Maurice of Nassau, Prince of Orange, in the siege of the cities of Steenwijk and Oldenzaal, and Frederick Henry, Prince of Orange, during the Siege of Groenlo and the Siege of 's-Hertogenbosch.
 As Stadtholder of Groningen, he founded the Nieuweschans fortress in 1628.
 Although he owned little in Friesland, he was popular there, and people granted his heir the right to rule after his death.

 He was killed by a bullet at the siege of Roermond while he was inspecting the trenches in June 1632.
 The hat he was wearing when he was shot and killed is now in the Rijksmuseum in Amsterdam.
 His son, Henry Casimir I, succeeded him as count of Nassau-Dietz and as Stadtholder of Friesland, Groningen and Drenthe.